scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Path-Segment Construction Beacon (PCB)**: Core ASes generate PCBs to explore paths within their isolation domain (ISD) and among different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
 As a PCB traverses the network, it carries path segments, which can subsequently be used for traffic forwarding.

+**Peering Link**: A connection between two border routers, of different ASes and possibly different ISDs, that are not necessarily core ASes.
+A peering link can be seen as a short-cut on a normal path.
+Peering link information is added to segment information during the beaconing process and used to shorten paths while assembling them from segments.

 **Trust Root Configuration (TRC)**: A trust root configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
 TRCs also contain ISD-specific policies.